Charities & Organisations

-Here you'll find a list of useful resources that are available in our local area as well as links to wider organisations and charities that we often donate to or work with.
+Here you'll find a list of charities that are working in our local area as well as links to wider organisations and charities that we often donate to or work with.
 Just click on the titles to view their websites.

 Antioch Christian Bookroom is a book shop in Rawtenstall centre, just inside Kay Street Baptist Church.
 The bookshop is volunteer-run by members of various churches in the area and the profits go to different charities throughout the year.
 Here you can find Christian books including Bibles, study books, fiction and much more as well as gifts, greetings cards and foods!